manychois/peval/README.md

 ### symfony/expression-language

-The `symfony/expression-language` library provides rich expression evaluation capabilities but it has a  different syntax than PHP. `manychois/Peval` understands native PHP syntax, making it easier for PHP developers to use without learning a new syntax.
+The `symfony/expression-language` library provides rich expression evaluation capabilities but it has a different syntax than PHP.
+Peval understands native PHP syntax, making it easier for PHP developers to use without learning a new syntax.

 ### nikic/php-parser

 The `nikic/php-parser` library is primarily a parser for PHP code.
-Its built-in evaluator `ConstExprEvaluator` can only handle constant expressions. `manychois/Peval` builds on top of it to provide a complete solution for evaluating expressions.
+Its built-in evaluator `ConstExprEvaluator` can only handle constant expressions.
+Peval builds on top of it to provide a complete solution for evaluating expressions.

 ### madorin/matex

 The `madorin/matex` library focuses mainly on mathematical expressions and does not support complex data structures like arrays or objects.
-It is limited to numeric operations, while `manychois/Peval` supports a wide range of PHP features including strings, arrays, and objects.
+It is limited to numeric operations, while Peval supports a wide range of PHP features including strings, arrays, and objects.

 ## License